vasconeves/machine_learning/observational studies and experiments.md

 In any experiment that involves human subjects, factors related to human behavior may influence the outcome, obscuring treatment effects.
 For example, if patients in a drug trial are made aware that they actually received the new treatment pill, their behavior may change in a number of ways, such as by being more or less careful with their health-related choices.
 Such changes are very difficult to model, so we seek to minimize their effect as much as possible.

-The standard way to resolve this is through a double-blind study , also called a blinded experiment .
+The standard way to resolve this is through a double-blind study, also called a blinded experiment.
 Here, human subjects are prevented from knowing whether they are in the treatment or control groups.
 At the same time, whoever is in charge of the experiment and anyone else who could interact with the patient are also prevented from directly knowing whether a patient is in the treatment or the control group.
 This is to prevent a variety of cognitive biases such as observer bias or confirmation bias that could influence the experiment.

 In some cases, it is impossible to ensure that a study is completely double-blind.
 In the mammography study, for example, patients will definitely know whether they received a mammography.
 If we modify the treatment instead to whether a patient is offered mammography (which they could decline), then we neither have nor want double-blindness.